-Purpose of document: Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
+Durnage of Standing orders are the written rules of a local council.
+Purpose of document: Standing orders are essential to regulate the proceedings of a meeting.
 They are used to confirm or refer to various internal organisational and administrative arrangements.
 They are not the same as the policies of a council but standing orders may refer to them.
 Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
-Review: This document will be reviewed in 2024 at the Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
-Documents replaced or superseded by this document: This document supports (enter Standards and Legislation: The Localism Act 2011 Local Government Act 1972 Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
+Review: This document will be reviewed in 2026 at the Annual Meeting unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Documents replaced or superseded by this document: This document The Localism Act 2011 supports (enter Local Government Act 1972 Standards and Legislation: Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
 Key word search Standing Orders, Rules, Council Meetings, Proper Officer, Finance, Accounts, Committee, Debates, Notice

-Introdu uction 4
+Introduction

-Policy Statement 4
+Policy Statement 3

-1. Rules of debate at meetings 5
+1. Rules of debate at meetings 4

-2. Disorderly conduct at meetings 6
+2. Disorderly conduct at meetings 5

-3. Meetings generally 7
+3. Meetings generally 6

 4. Committees and sub-committees 8

 5. Ordinary council meetings 9

-6. Extraordinary meetings of the council, committees and sub-committees 12
+6. Extraordinary meetings of the council, committees and sub-committees 11

-7. Previous resolutions 122
+7. Previous resolutions 111

-8. Voting on appointments 122
+8. Voting on appointments 111

 9. Motions for a meeting that require written notice to be given to the proper

-officer 13
+officer 12

-10. Motions at a meeting that do not require written notice 133
+10. Motions at a meeting that do not require written notice 122

-11. Management of information 14
+11. Management of information 13

-12. Draft minutes 144
+12. Draft minutes 133

-13. Code of conduct and dispensations 155
+13. Code of conduct and dispensations 144

-14. Code of conduct complaints 166
+14. Code of conduct complaints 155

-15. Proper officer 166
+15. Proper officer 155

-16. Responsible financial officer 188
+16. Responsible financial officer 177

-17. Accounts and accounting statements 188
+17. Accounts and accounting statements 177

-18. Financial controls and procurement 19
+18. Financial controls and procurement 17

-19. Handling staff matters 200
+19. Handling staff matters 18

-20. Responsibilities to provide information 200
+20. Responsibilities to provide information 19

-21. Responsibilities under data protection legislation 200
+21. Responsibilities under data protection legislation 19

-22. Relations with the press/media 211
+22. Relations with the press/media 19

-23. Execution and sealing of legal deeds 211
+23. Execution and sealing of legal deeds 200

-24. Communicating with district and county or unitary councillors 211
+24. Communicating with district and county or unitary councillors 200

-25. Restrictions on councillor activities 211
+25. Restrictions on councillor activities 200

-26. Standing orders generally 211
+26. Standing orders generally 200